Ahmed-M-Abo-Al-Ola/Polynomial_Solver-2.0.0/README.md

 - Changed the syntax of the outputs
 - Removed the ability to add 0 as the highest degree
 - Finding the Multiplicity of the zero
+Use this link to access the website: polysolver200.streamlit.app/